Louise Hartley 3

 Overview

-Outside of busy work demands, Louise is a keen open swimmer.
-She recently swam the Channel as part of a four-person relay and has competed in various marathon-swimming events.
+Outside of practice, Louise is an accomplished open water swimmer.
+She recently completed a Channel swim as part of a four-person relay and has competed in a number of marathon swimming events.

 Expertise